MohamedElenany/Midwifery-Services-Management-System/README.md

   - *ER.pdf* : Contains an ER diagram illustrating the database structure.
   - *RelationalModel.pdf* : Includes all the relations of the database.
   - *SQL Files* : Consists of three SQL files for creating the model tables, filling them with dummy data, and deleting them.
-  - *SampleQueries.pdf* : A PDF document with sample queries for the created tables.
+  - *SampleQueries.pdf* : Contains sample queries for the created tables.

 - **Application:**
   - *Midwifery_Services.java* : Contains the Java application files.